posit-dev/air/CONTRIBUTING.md

 -   Manually run the [extension release workflow](https://github.com/posit-dev/air/actions/workflows/release-vscode.yml)

     -   It runs on `workflow_dispatch`, and automatically pulls in the latest release binary of Air from the binary release workflow above.
+It will release to both the VS Code marketplace and the OpenVSX marketplace.

 -   Merge the release branch

     -   There is no need to bump to an intermediate "dev version" after a release.

-# Release Zed extension
+# Zed extension release process

 It is rare to need to do a Zed extension release because that code is fairly static.
 It knows how to download the latest version of Air, so we only need to change something there if we alter the way the extension itself works.